technology-toolbox/website/content/blog/jjameson/2008/05/30/shrinking-all-database-files.md

 ---
-title: "Shrinking All Database Files in SQL Server"
+title: Shrinking All Database Files in SQL Server
 date: 2008-05-30T08:50:00-06:00
 excerpt:
   "Here is another SQL script that I keep handy in my toolbox: Shrink All